arthur-debert/google-code-issues-migrator/README.md

 For a full history of changes, please consult the [change log](https://github.com/arthur-debert/google-code-issues-migrator/blob/master/CHANGES.md).

+## THIS SCRIPT WILL SEND A LOT OF EMAILS TO ALL WATCHERS

+Github's API does not support creating issues or adding comments without notifying everyone watching the repository.
+As a result, running this script targetting an existing repository with watchers who do not want to recieve a very large number of emails is probably not a good idea.

+I do not know of any way around this other than deleting and recreating the repository immediately before running the import.

 ### How it works ###

 The script iterates over the issues and comments in a Google Code repository,